analyst@nohacky:~/threat-actors$

 Dual Zero-Day Campaign — CVE-2026-21513 & CVE-2026-21509Early 2026

-APT28 simultaneously exploited two unpatched Microsoft vulnerabilities — a MSHTML rendering engine flaw and a Microsoft Office zero-day — in a coordinated two-pronged campaign against government and defense targets in Ukraine, Slovakia, and Romania.
+APT28 simultaneously exploited two unpatched Microsoft vulnerabilities — a MSHTML rendering engine flaw and a Microsoft Office security feature bypass — in a coordinated two-pronged campaign against government and defense targets in Ukraine, Slovakia, and Romania.
 Three distinct payload chains deployed including MiniDoor, PixyNetLoader, and BEARDSHELL.
-Operating dual zero-days simultaneously is a significant operational expenditure indicating high strategic priority.
+The LNK exploit for CVE-2026-21513 appeared on VirusTotal eleven days before Microsoft's February 10, 2026 patch, confirming zero-day exploitation in the wild.
+Trellix confirmed the campaign's multi-stage infection chain, noting the tradecraft reflected "a well-resourced, advanced adversary consistent with APT28's profile."

 Read NoHacky briefing